vektorious/cm-curriculum/_articles/06-licenses-and-standards/oh-standards.md

 - Go through the standards and see which applies for your project
 - Revisit your documentation and adjust it.
-- Follow our checklist to update your documentation so it is one step closer to fulfill [DIN SPEC 3105](https://gitlab.com/OSEGermany/OHS/uploads/b35d1b22a3ec13f968de08c6b106cbda/DIN_SPEC_3105_v0.10.0.zip)
+- Follow our checklist to update your documentation so it is one step closer to fulfil [DIN SPEC 3105](https://gitlab.com/OSEGermany/OHS/uploads/b35d1b22a3ec13f968de08c6b106cbda/DIN_SPEC_3105_v0.10.0.zip)

 ### Resources
 Requirements for technical documentation of OSH (including licensing): https://gitlab.com/OSEGermany/OHS'What is the "Source" of Open Source Hardware?', J. Bonvoisin,  R. Mies,  J. Boujut, R. Stark